IlyaMuromec/GameSnake/README.md

 The result of the decomposition of the project is the list of modules: Main, Field, Snake, Food, Game.

-Main
+Main.
 The basic module of the program.
 Serves to call initializing functions and start the program execution loop.

-Field
+Field.
 The module contains information about the field in the form of a dynamic two-dimensional array.
 The dimension of the field is set at the beginning of the program execution by the user.
 The module provides functions to initialize and change the state of the field.

-Snake
+Snake.
 The module contains information about the snake in the form of an indexed dynamic array, i.e. the elements of the snake array are its coordinates in the Field.
 The module provides functions for initializing and changing the state of the snake.

-Food
+Food.
 The module contains information about food coordinates, as well as an initialization function.

-Game
+Game.
 The module combines the data of the Snake, Field and Food modules, establishes the interface between them and the rules of the game